rkuo2000/NPCpy/README.md

 response = get_llm_response("Who was the mythological chilean bird that guides lucky visitors to gold?", npc=simon) print(response['response'])
 ```
+Users are not required to pass agents to get_llm_response, so you can work with LLMs without requiring agents in each case.

-`npcpy` also supports streaming responses, with the `response` key containing a generator in such cases which can be printed and processed through the print_and
+`npcpy` also supports streaming responses, with the `response` key containing a generator in such cases which can be printed and processed through the print_and_process_stream method.

 ```